lexermal/website-weixler-me/blog/Basic-cluster-setup/05 Setup Longhorn.md

 kubectl get pods --namespace longhorn-system --watch
 ```

-Open longhorn over the UI interface of Rancher by choosing the cluster and then is on the left side "Longhorn".
+Open Longhorn over the UI interface of Rancher by choosing the cluster and then on the left side "Longhorn".
 Open the webinterface.

 There are multiple nodes in this cluster.
-Some have not much space but large computing power.
-These hosts should not save any data colums of longhorn at their disk.
+Some do not have much space but large computing power.
+These hosts should not save any data columns of Longhorn on their disk.

 This can be disabled by navigating to *Node*, clicking on edit at that nodes and disabling the *scheduling*.

 ### Adjust the default storage class

 When you install Longhorn it is by default set to be the default storage class, but local-path is so too.
-This results often in volume mounting errors.
+This often results in volume mounting errors.

 Therefore, it is required to deactivate local-path from being a default storage class.

-Run the following commands
+Run the following commands:
 ```
 cd /var/lib/rancher/k3s/server/manifests
 cp local-storage.yaml custom-local-storage.yaml
 nano custom-local-storage.yaml
+sudo sed -i -e "s/storageclass.kubernetes.io\/is-default-class: \"true\"/storageclass.kubernetes.io\/is-default-class: \"false\"/g" custom-local-storage.yaml
 ```
-At around line 90 change ```storageclass.kubernetes.io/is-default-class: "true"``` to ```storageclass.kubernetes.io/is-default-class: "false"```.

 Adapt the file **/etc/systemd/system/k3s.service**, so it looks at the end like this:
 ```